ppy/osu-wiki/wiki/Tournaments/6KAST/1/en.md

 #### Bracket Stage

 1. All matches will be played on Score V2.
-2. All maps are played with FreeMod turned ON.
-Visual mods such as Mirror, Hidden, Fade-In, Flashlight, and any combination of these mods are allowed.
-NoFail is allowed too.
+2. All maps are played with Free Mod turned ON.
+Visual mods such as Mirror, Hidden, Fade In, Flashlight, and any combination of these mods are allowed.
+No Fail is allowed too.
-Bracket Matches will arrange all the players into a standard Double Elimination Bracket, where 1st seed will face against 64th seed, 2nd seed will face against 63rd seed, and so on.
+3. Bracket Matches will arrange all the players into a standard Double Elimination Bracket, where 1st seed will face against 64th seed, 2nd seed will face against 63rd seed, and so on.
-3. The Mappool format for the bracket stages will be as follows:
+4. The Mappool format for the bracket stages will be as follows:

 | Round | Maps | Format |
 | --: | :-: | :-- |